schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unpleasant Snark

-A minor recreation teacher mess ups a annoyance at a noncommercial study.
+A minor recreation teacher mess ups an annoyance at a noncommercial study.

 ## Humility